 - The affidavit of the applicant proving that the applicant, its manager(s), director(s), or representative(s) are qualified as per Section 16 of the FBA;

-- A letter summarizing the details of the business activities that is applied for.
-This should include the information about the applicant’s profile, type of business applied for, particulars of business operation, capital amount, structure of the business, its size, plan for transfer of technology and employment-related details;
+- A letter summarizing the details of the business activities that are applied for.
+This should include the information about the applicant’s profile, type of business applied for, particulars of business operation, capital amount, the structure of the business, its size, plan for the transfer of technology and employment-related details;

 - A map depicting the location of the applicant’s place for operating his business in Thailand;